Disneyland Paris Tips and Tricks for First Timers (2025)

 Some of them do get busy, though, so it’s best to eat early if possible—such as lunch at 11am and dinner at 5pm with snacks as needed.

-If it’s busy, you could try click and collect on the app, but this didn’t work for us.
+If it’s busy, you could try click and collect on the app.

 Check opening times as some restaurants close at 5pm.
 Those that are open later are busy—we queued 20 minutes at Cocos at 8pm.

-• Gourmand Food Stalls (Studios Park) – My top pick is outside the Ratatouille ride.
-We found the food from these stalls much better than the restaurants.
-Each one represents a different region of France or a neighbouring country.
+• Gourmand Food Stalls – My top pick is these stalls that are sometimes found outside the Ratatouille ride in Studios Park or in Fantasyland in Disneyland Park.
+We found the food much better than the restaurants.
+Each stall represents a different region of France or a neighbouring country.
 We had a goats cheese and honey galette from Bretagne, frites from Belgium, and a cheese pretzel from Alsace, and all were good.
+Unfortunately, Disney doesn’t seem to release dates for when the stalls are there, so just have a look on your visit.

 • Casa Coco (Frontierland) – A solid choice for burritos (including a nice vegan burrito).
 The fried jalapeños stuffed with cheese were also delicious (not vegan).